 And the Snorg Tees Girl is kind of a big deal.

-Which is why, as I sat on the steps of Samford Hall with a bag full of vintage Auburn T-shirts in the hopes I could maybe just maybe … I was so happy (and so happy she understood why I was so happy) to see her round the corner in flip-flops and sunglasses, carrying a Twilight book, and already wearing one.
+Which is why, as I sat on the steps of Samford Hall with a bag full of vintage Auburn T-shirts I hoped she’d be willing to pose in, I was so happy to see her round the corner in flip-flops and sunglasses, carrying a Twilight book, and already wearing one.

-And along these lines, she therefore understands that certain people who know and care about her Auburn connection, like the dudes that asked to get their picture made with her when she worked at Brick Oven Pizza last year, or the commenter to the popular Auburn football blog The Auburner who suggested Fraasa as the new face of the Web site “until the new coaching hero emerges,” might view her — the reigning Queen of Netfame by virtue of being the unambiguous face of the reigning King of Banner Ads and mainstream hipster chic — as the current Bo Jackson of Auburn co-education.
+She therefore understands that certain people who know and care about her Auburn connection, like the dudes that asked for a photo with her when she worked at Brick Oven Pizza last year, or the commenter to the popular Auburn football blog The Auburner, who suggested Fraasa as the site’s new mascot, might view her, a ‘Net-famous banner ad beauty, as a source of pride—a MOAB in the battle for Hottest List dominance or something.

 She understands all that.